1. Common misunderstandings of NZ employment law

 1.1 Understanding work restrictions

-Some of the most common questions that international students have about employment are related to the restrictions their visa status places on the hours they can work.
+Some of the most common questions that cross-border learners have about employment are related to the restrictions their visa status places on the hours they can work.
 NauMai NZ and Immigration New Zealand have the most up-to-date information on work restrictions for international students.

 Remember that whether and how much students are allowed to work depends on their programme of study, and the restrictions change from time to time.
 Avoid making blanket statements for all international students or risk giving outdated information, and instead be sure students know where to go to access the most recent, accurate information and how to get support with translation or understanding the terms if they need it.